 Keep in mind that yellow or green nasal discharge is not a call for antibiotics unless it lasts for more than 10 days or there are other signs of sinus infection.

 Should I use over-the-counter medicines?

-In January 2008, the U.S. Food and Drug Administration issued a public health advisory recommending that these drugs not be used to treat children under 2.
-While the FDA is still in the process of reviewing information about the safety of the medicines for children aged 2 through 11, the Consumer Healthcare Products Association, a trade group for drug manufacturers, announced recently that drug companies will voluntarily modify the labels of OTC cough and cold medicines to say "do not use" in children ages 4 and under.
+While the U.S. Food and Drug Administration is still in the process of reviewing information about the safety of the medicines for children aged 2 through 11, the Consumer Healthcare Products Association, a trade group for drug manufacturers, announced recently that drug companies will voluntarily modify the labels of OTC cough and cold medicines to say "do not use" in children ages 4 and under.

 Until these issues are resolved, the FDA recommends the following: